nondescript74/Z/README.md

 # Z
 About me.

-Please view the pdf Z.pdt for a look at me in a written description.
+Please view the pdf Z.pdf for a look at me in a written description.

 View Z montage.png to look at my and mine visually.